Chris Attoh

-Chris Attoh (born Christopher Keith Nii Attoh; May 17, 1979) is a Ghanaian actor, film director, on-air personality, television presenter and producer.
-He is best known as "Kwame Mensah" in Nigerian soap opera Tinsel.
+Chris Attoh (born Christopher Keith Nii Attoh; May 17, 1979) is a Ghanaian actor, film director, on-air personality, television presenter, and producer.
+He is best known as "Kwame Mensah" in the Nigerian soap opera Tinsel.

 Education

-He attended the New York Film Academy, Achimota School and Accra Academy.
+Attoh attended the New York Film Academy, Achimota School and Accra Academy.
 At Accra Academy, his classmates included the media businessman and radio personality Nathan Adisi.
 He then moved on to KNUST where he studied for a Bachelor of Art in Painting degree.
-He later went to London to study Banking and Securities.
+He later went to London to study banking and securities.